 In Arizona State Veteran Home-Tucson, 15.66 Percentage of Residents Rehospitalized

-This metric measures the number of rehospitalizations per 1,000 days of short-term patient care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the physical abilities of patients.
+This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
+There is typically a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.

 Scores for Tucson, AZ